Pakistan PM Imran Khan calls for fresh elections after no-confidence vote shot down

 It was widely expected that he would be ousted from power after it became clear the opposition had the numbers to successfully move the no-confidence vote against him, in the biggest challenge to his political career.

-A key ally of Mr Khan as well as several members of him Pakistan Tehreek-i-Insaaf (PTI) party had deserted him and aligned themselves with the opposition days earlier.
+A key ally of Mr Khan as well as several members of him Pakistan Tehreek-i-Insaaf (PTI) party had deserted him and aligned themselves with the opposition days earlier and would have turned the tide against him if the vote had gone through.

+Mr Khan had earlier suggested he might not have accepted the results of the vote if it had gone through.

+“How can I accept the result when the entire process is discredited?”
+Mr Khan had told a select group of foreign journalists at his office on Saturday.

 Pakistan’s joint opposition will take its petition against the move to the Supreme Court, said opposition leader Bilawal Bhutto Zardari.